jsainiML/Demo_linear_Regression/README.md

 # Demo_linear_Regression
-I wrote this code on Pytorch to show how a NN model trained on small set of tensors can predict data using linear regression with methods like Backpropogation and gradient descent.
+I wrote this code on Pytorch that shows how a NN model trained on small set of tensors can predict data using linear regression with methods like Backpropogation and gradient descent.

 ### Linear DataSet